breuleux/buche/README.md

 ## Use

 Buche takes commands from stdout and (when applicable) outputs commands on stdin.
-This means you can simply pipe your application to buche: `<command> | buche` (if you have no need for stdin) or you can have buche run the command for you: `buche -c <command>`.
+This means you can simply pipe your application to buche: `<command> | buche` (if you have no need for stdin) or you can have buche run the command for you: `buche <command>`.

 The `--inspect` flag makes buche print out all the commands that are exchanged between it and your program, in the following format: `-> <command_to_buche>` and `<- <command_from_buche>`.